 CAITLIN: Yeah, Ik-Soo.

-CAITLIN: I feel like that’s… And god, I hope I’m not saying something totally incorrect and wrong, but in a lot of polytheistic religions it’s almost like the different gods are different aspects of a single figure?
-I mean it’s like a people will talk about all the different gods and then they’ll talk about Kami-sama.
-I don’t know, I’m talking at my ass right now.
-It, it’s, it’s not like the Christian God.
+CAITLIN: I feel like that’s… And God, I hope I’m not saying something totally incorrect and wrong, but in a lot of polytheistic religions it’s almost like the different gods are different aspects of a single figure?
+I mean it’s like people will talk about all the different gods and then they’ll talk about Kami-sama.
+I don’t know, I’m talking out my ass right now.
+It’s— [fumbles for a minute] it’s not like the Christian God.

 PETER; Yeah, I mean I think they made it pretty clear that his motivations were not necessarily bad, he just… His means were murder.